Skip to Content

 Mausoleum of Emperor Ferdinand II

-Graz Burg near to the mausoleum is an old palace known for its stone double spiral staircase or Doppelwendeltreppe in German.
-(I love saying that out loud!)
-Pass through the unassuming wooden door and ahead of you the stairs split and head off in opposite directions and re-join as they spiral upwards.
-Completed in 1438 it’s also known as the Staircase of Reconciliation because even if you go separate ways you’ll eventually reunite.
+Pass through the unassuming wooden door and ahead of you the stairs split and head off in opposite directions.
+They re-join as they spiral upwards.
+Completed in 1438 by order of Emperor Frecerick III it’s also known as the Staircase of Reconciliation because even if you go separate ways you’ll eventually reunite.

 Pick up a pastry at Hofbäckerei Edegger-Tax, the oldest bakery in Graz.
 The bakery, which was founded in 1569, is probably just as well known for its striking façade as it is for its delicious breads and pastries.
 Grab a pumpkin seed and vanilla croissant before you leave.